-Next, apply to the college or university that offers the degree you wish to pursue.
-You may wish to apply to a few different engineering degree programs to ensure you get accepted into one.
+Apply to the university or college.
+Apply to a school offering your preferred degree.
+You may apply to a few different engineering degree programs to ensure you get accepted into one.

-Once accepted, you'll need to complete the degree.
-Depending on which degree you choose, it may take you anywhere from two to 10 years to accomplish your education goals.
+Complete the degree.
+Once accepted, you can complete the degree.
+Depending on the degree you choose, it may take you between two to 10 years to accomplish your education goals.